Deb Caletti: Personal life

-Deb Caletti was born June 16, 1963 in Fairfax, California.
+Deb Caletti was born June 16, 1963, in Fairfax, California.
 When Caletti was eleven, her father's work relocated the family to Seattle, Washington.
 Caletti often cites her love for writing and reading stemming back to her early childhood.
 "My most memorable teacher was Rich Campe, my third-grade teacher at Fairlands Elementary in Pleasanton, California.
 Rich was a bona fide Bay Area hippie…We also did a lot of creative writing in his class.
 His remarks on my stories…were the sort of encouragement that could make you feel that maybe, possibly, you were on to something with the whole writing thing.
 Groovy! he'd scrawl at the top of the page.
 Far OUT!
 If anyone knows where Rich Campe is, please let me know so that I can heartily and sincerely thank him."
 Caletti attended Lake Washington High School in Kirkland, Washington, graduating in 1981.
 She earned a BA in Journalism from the University of Washington in Seattle in 1985.
 Caletti was a longtime resident of Issaquah, Washington, where she set many of her books as the fictional town of "Nine Mile Falls."
 She currently resides in Seattle, Washington with her family.

 Career

 A passionate reader and writer from an early age, Caletti only started focusing seriously on her writing after her youngest child turned two.
 Though she had studied journalism at the University of Washington, receiving some recognition for playwriting, Caletti feared that a career in creative writing would be too difficult.
 However, Caletti says, "When my son was two, I got serious about writing.
 I didn’t want to be one of those people who talked about their dream but never did anything about it.
 That seemed sad.
 I worried I would end up at the counter at Denny’s eating pie and smoking cigarettes, and I’ve never even smoked.
 So I made a decision that I would do it until it happened.
 No giving up, no going back."

 After writing for some time, Caletti’s fifth book, The Queen of Everything was picked up by Simon and Schuster in 2002.
 Written originally for adults, Queen was published in the young adult market, and received positive reviews, including a starred review in Publishers Weekly (Nov.
-2012).
+2012) and named to the Children's Book Committee (CBC) of Bank Street College of Education's Best Children's Book of the Year list (2003).
 Her next novel, Honey, Baby, Sweetheart (2004) was a National Book Award finalist, California Young Reader medal finalist (2005/2006), PNBA Best Book of 2005 award, and made many of the year’s top lists including New York Public Library’s 2005 "Books for the Teen Age".